ministryofjustice/hmpps-forge/form-engine/docs/validation-system.md

   validate: [
     validation({
       when: Self().not.match(Condition.Date.IsValid()),
-      message: 'Enter a valid date'
+      message: 'Enter a valid date',
+      details: {
+        field: 'day'  // Highlight the day field in a multi-field date input }
     }),
     validation({
       when: Self().not.match(Condition.Date.IsFutureDate()),